Beautiful Lakes in Pakistan

 Mangla is situated in Mirpur District, Azad Kashmir, at the edge of Jhelum district Punjab, with the Jhelum river making the borderline.
 Mangla is an olden town slated to be named after Mangla Devi.
 It was initially called Mathala.
 It was also the site of crossing Jhelum by Alexander’s forces in front of Raja Porus.

 At the time of the creation of the Mangla dam, the towns of Baral, Baruti, and Thill across the river in the Jhelum district were developed as housing colonies and offices for overseas employees and officials.
-This has now been transformed into an armed cantonment and is referred to as Mangla cantonment because of its location close to the border between Pakistan (Azad Kashmir) and India (Jammu & Kashmir).
+This has now been transformed into an armed cantonment, which is referred to as the Mangla cantonment because of its location close to the border between Pakistan (Azad Kashmir) and India (Jammu & Kashmir).
 As such, its military importance has increased since then.

 35. Naltar lakes